-The SD Card supports up to 8 x 8MB partitions placed in a (logically) contiguous block of memory cells on the card, i.e., the maximum storage available to CP/M is 64MB, of which 32MB or 4 x 8MB partitions is accessible concurrently.
+The SD Card supports up to 8 x 8MB disk images placed in a (logically) contiguous block of memory cells on the card, i.e., the maximum storage available to CP/M is 64MB, of which 32MB or 4 x 8MB disc images is accessible concurrently.
 A "hidden" block, up to 512MB is reserved for use by Andy Key's HEXTRAIN.
-Any space above 512MB cannot be used by any of the SD card based systems based on Andy Key's SD Card disk types, including MTX-MFX, so the use of larger sized cards is a waste.
+Any space above 512MB cannot be used by any of the SD card based systems based on Andy Key's SD Card disk types, including the first release of MTX-MFX, so, up until that point, the use of larger sized cards was a waste.